nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 title: Setting Up Your Linter In Sublime
 ---

 Linters are time savers.
 They help spot syntax errors, undeclared variables, and make your code look consistent.
-This post will walk you through setting up a linter that follows the airbnb style guide in Sublime (here is the [guide definition](https://github.com/airbnb/javascript)).
+This post will walk you through setting up a JavaScript linter that follows the airbnb style guide in Sublime (here is the [guide definition](https://github.com/airbnb/javascript)).
 Specifically, I will walk-through installation of Package Control, SublimeLinter-jscs, SublimeLinter-jshint and Trailing Spaces.

 ## Package Control